Flux Simulator Tool

 1. Adjust .TRAN parameters to use smaller time steps

-2. Add .OPTIONS RELTOL or .OPTIONS ABSTOL statements
+2. Add .OPTIONS statements for tolerance control

-3. Retry the simulation with the adjusted parameters
+3. Retry the simulation with adjusted parameters

 Limitations